Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 6. Keep Your Bike in Good Shape

-A loud squeaky chain or a blinking light that’s about to die doesn’t help anyone.
+A blinking light that’s about to die doesn’t help anyone.
 I make sure my lights are charged, my brakes are responsive, and nothing on the bike is distracting or failing.

 Why I Ride Covered from Head to Toe

 I wear a lime colored helmet and I wear full arm sleeves and leg sleeves that go under my shorts and jersey — not a bit of skin showing.
-Some folks think it’s about sun protection (which it is), but it also makes me much more visible, especially since my sleeves are white.
+Some folks think it’s only about sun protection (which it is), but it also makes me much more visible.
+My sleeves are white.
 A lime helmet glinting in the sun and white limbs pumping down the road — I want drivers to notice me before it’s too late.

 Staying visible isn’t just about gadgets — it’s a mindset.
 I’d rather look like a rolling construction cone than get clipped by a driver who didn’t see me.
 Every extra bit of visibility increases your odds of getting home safely.
 Ride smart.
 Be seen.
 Live to ride another day.